Potlach (TV series)

-Potlach is an animated television series, co-produced in France and Italy, produced by ELLIPSANIME.
+Potlach is an animated television series, co-produced in France and Italy, produced by Ellipsanime and Rai Fiction.
 26 episodes aired on the French television network France 3 during the summer of 2006.
 The series follows the lives of anthropomorphic farm animals, that live on a farm without humans.

 The series has been dubbed into English, and has been released on DVD.